Welcome Teachers & Librarians!

 “Patrick Joyce's novel is intriguing, nerdy and a page-turner.
 My now 12 year-old liked reading it for the historical piece about Cold War Russia and the Beatles trivia, both of which he is actively accumulating for his memory bank.
 He always enjoys rolling his metaphorical eyes at the high-jinks of older teenagers "who make less than smart choices", that he swears he will avoid when he is the same age (we can only hope). … I loved reading about the life of a diplomat in Russia and can really see where Joyce's own experiences of growing up in that world came through, loud and clear.
 As a family, this book also sparked some great conversations about geopolitical issues concerning Russia and "the West" in the 1980s that I'm not always sure gets covered in the same way in middle school these days.
 A wonderful book for young and old alike!” -Parent

 “The fast pace of the book is perfect for readers of any age and will instantly appeal to the needs of my teens!
 Manageable chapter lengths allow for the reader to easily transition from one chapter to the next creating a rhythm of their own while naturally building momentum.
 There is extensive history woven through the fabric of the book at just the right balance.
-I found myself being informed about the culture and climate during the Soviet era while being left with a desire to dig deeper into several of the topics.” -School teacher & parent
+I found myself being informed about the culture and climate during the Soviet era while being left with a desire to dig deeper into several of the topics.” -Teacher & parent

 MORE PRAISE FOR THE SING & SHOUT THRILLERS: